-Over half a million bombing missions dropped over 2.5 million tons of munitions – more than the entire payload of bombs dropped by all sides during World War II.
+Over half a million bombing missions dropped over 2.5 million tons of munitions – more than the entire payload of all bombs dropped by all sides during World War II.
 During the nine-year period, an estimated 350,000 Lao were killed, and hundreds of thousands more displaced.

 It gets worse, though.
 260 million of the bombs dropped were so-called cluster bombs.
 This is basically a large bomb shell containing hundreds of small “bomblets,” each about the size of an orange.
-The shell opens before impact, indiscriminately dispersing the firepower over a wider area than a single bomb alone could cover.
+The shell opens before impact, dispersing the firepower over a wider area than a single bomb alone could cover.

 But some 30% of these bomblets failed to detonate.
 Decades later, an estimated 100 million “bombies,” as they have come to be called in Laos, are still live, lying in wait in the mountains and jungle, but also in rice fields, school playgrounds, and villages.